Empirical Bayes Regret Minimization: Experiments

 \section{Experiments}

-We experiment with various classes of bandit problems, from unstructured to structured.
-For each class, we show the Bayes regret of all algorithms as a function of their tunable parameters.
-We also show how \ternaryebrm can tune the parameters from a sample of the random regret.
-By default, the horizon in all experiments is $n = 10000$ rounds and the Bayes regret is estimated by the empirical Bayes regret on $1000$ i.i.d.\ samples from $\cP$, as defined in \eqref{eq:empirical bayes regret}.
-We report results for longer horizons in \cref{sec:appendix}.
+We experiment with various problems.
+In each experiment, we report the Bayes regret of all bandit algorithms as a function of their tunable parameters and show how \notes tunes it from a sample of the random regret.
+Each reported Bayes regret is estimated by the empirical Bayes regret from $10\,000$ i.i.d.\ samples from $\cP$.
+Note that this requires running a bandit algorithm $10\, 000$ times, for a single measurement, and is one of the largest empirical studies of bandit algorithms yet.
+For this reason, the reported standard errors of most measurements are very small.